kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-08-auth-part-02/60-admin-users-crud.md

 ```

 * **note** In postman give the desc for the `Users` folder
-    - desc: CRUD functionality for users only available to admins
+    - `desc`: CRUD functionality for users only available to admins

 ## Quick fix
 * The user relationship on Bootcamp was wrong